What is Cash Flow from Operations Ratio?

 #2 – Cash Returns on Asset Ratio

 Cash Returns on Asset Formula is represented as follows,

 - Total Assets includes all assets and not just limited to the fixed assets and can be calculated directly from the balance sheet.

-- Cash returns on asset ratio is an important metric in capital intensive firms.
-It helps in evaluating the financial condition of the firm which large investments in assets like setting up manufacturing plants and workshops, buying raw materials as these large investments, owing to the large value per transaction, can alter the financial statements to a great extent.
+- Cash returns on asset ratio is an essential metric in capital intensive firms.
+It helps in evaluating the financial condition of the firm, which large investments in assets like setting up manufacturing plants and workshops, buying raw materials as these large investments, owing to the large value per transaction, can alter the financial statements to a great extent.

 - It is an important metric to identify the investment opportunity and comparing firms operating in similar businesses.
 In general, a higher ratio is better when analyzing the capital intensive firms like automakers or real estate firms.

-- Last but the most important attribute of this metric is that it helps in identifying how efficiently the firm is employing its assets.
-A higher value may convince the investors that the firm has good operational efficiency and may continue to grow at a good pace eventually giving better returns to its shareholders.
+- Last but the most crucial attribute of this metric is that it helps in identifying how efficiently the firm is employing its assets.
+A higher value may convince the investors that the firm has good operational efficiency and may continue to grow at a good pace, eventually giving better returns to its shareholders.